James960714/LaunchPadEvents-FE/LaunchPadEvents-Reat-App/README.md

 This is the frontend for the Launchpad Events Platform, a web application designed to facilitate event management and user interaction.
 The app is built using React and leverages Firebase for user authentication.
 It also integrates with a custom backend and Google Calendar API for extended functionality.

+# Test it out:

+Test Accounts:

+Head Account:
+email: admintest@admin.com
+password: testp1

+StaffAccount:
+email: teststaff1@admin.com
+password: testp1

+For a test user account please use the registration functionality on the website.

 To see this live: https://selectevents.netlify.app/events

 # Features